 After the absolute devastation of beer pong the night before, Ammun and I thought we’d get some practice in.
 Somehow, a beer pong talent arose within me and I was absolutely smashing it!
 I was winning even though one of the bartenders who was pretty good joined Ammun!
 He then thought he’d be a bit of a glory hunter and changed to my side but left his talent behind somewhere and hardly got a single shot in when he was on my team!
 Luckily, I still won and celebrated my winning shot!

 One thing I was disappointed that I didn’t get to do in Koh Ta Kiev was see plankton but Ha Long Bay has made up for it.
 The sea was glistening every night with little bits of glowing plankton and I was fascinated.
 I was also a bit tipsy so I thought it would be hilarious to pick up as many as I could and put them on a guys arm.
 I was so in love with the plankton that I can’t even remember which guy it was.
 If you somehow are reading this, I’m sorry for being a weirdo.

 The night went on until late and there was a lot of singing and dancing and Ammun and I eventually warmed up enough to wear shorts.
 I feel like a good night of dancing has been a long time coming and there was just the right amount of people there to have a great time.

 Eventually, about 5pm we made it back to Hanoi just in time for free beer but I wanted nothing more than just to lie in my bed.
-Despite the cold giving me and awful cold that has developed into mild sinusitis, it was an incredible few days that I will never forget.
-Our group was so nice and I got along with most people so well.
+Despite the cold giving me an awful cold that has developed into mild sinusitis, it was an incredible few days that I will never forget.
+Our group was so nice and we got along with most people so well.

 I don’t want to say thank you for the amount of snot now coming out of my face but I do want to say thank you for an amazing time Vietnam Backpacker Hostel!